 - Pour into a greased 15x10x1-inch jelly roll pan (or a 9x13" pan for a more cake-like bar).
 Bake for 30 minutes (bake longer if using a 9x13" pan).
 Let it cool completely before icing.

-- To make the icing, beat together the cream cheese, butter, lemon juice, lemon extract and vanilla.
+- To make the icing, beat together the cream cheese, 6 tablespoons butter, lemon juice, lemon extract and vanilla.
 Gradually add the powdered sugar and beat, adding milk or cream to achieve your desired consistency (it will be rather thick).
 Spread over the cake.
 Zest some more lemon rind over the top to make it pretty.

 - Store leftovers in refrigerator.